openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

 ### IP Address

-Whatever openHAB (with this transport) runs on will need a static IP address assigned to it.
+Whatever openHAB (with this integration) runs on will need a static IP address assigned to it.
-The transport will register the IP address with the brain and the brain will callback to the IP address.
+The integration will register the IP address with the brain and the brain will callback to the IP address.
-If your IP address changes, the brain will no longer be able to reach the transport and operation will fail (such as a search or receiving any updates in NEEO).
+If your IP address changes, the brain will no longer be able to reach the integration and operation will fail (such as a search or receiving any updates in NEEO).

 ### openHAB Primary Address

-This transport will use the primary address defined in openHAB to register itself as an SDK with the NEEO Brain (allowing the NEEO Brain to discover your things and to callback to openHAB to retrieve item values).
+This integration will use the primary address defined in openHAB to register itself as an SDK with the NEEO Brain (allowing the NEEO Brain to discover your things and to callback to openHAB to retrieve item values).
 If you change the primary address option, this binding will de-register the old address and re-register the new address with the NEEO Brain.

 ## Mappings

 For openHAB things/items to appear on the NEEO system, you must create mappings between openHAB and NEEO.
-To accomplish this, go to the main openHAB dashboard (typically http://localhost:8080/start/index) and press the NEEO Transport dashboard tile.
+To accomplish this, go to the main openHAB dashboard (typically http://localhost:8080/start/index) and press the NEEO Integration dashboard tile.
 This tile will open up a screen similar to the following

 ![Configuration](doc/dashboardmain.png)